It was late May 1987. Paul Andrews

 Connecting to the Network

 It was my father, Joseph Urso, then associate director of the now-defunct Albany Adult Learning Center (ALC), who hooked me up with the NYN.
+The ALC had a small audio/video training program with contacts in local broadcasting.
 Too shy myself to reach out to local TV stations, dear old dad called around to see if any had any internship opportunities.
-WTEN Channel 10 and WNYT Channel 13 did not have summer programs.
-Of course, the aforementioned WRGB Channel 6 did, but it was a co-worker in the ALC's small video production training program who turned dad, and myself, onto the NYN.
+WTEN Channel 10 and WNYT Channel 13 did not have summer programs or were filled up.
+Of course, the aforementioned WRGB Channel 6 did, but it was a technician in the ALC's small video production training program who turned dad and myself onto the NYN.
 Indeed, it was my father who first spoke to Paul Andrews, which then led to my interview and eventual hiring.

 In the Pits